 If you also want to make backups as secure as possible, you can choose one of the other options.
 In the free version, these include Dropbox, Google Drive, Amazon AWS S3, Rackspace and sending via e-mail (note that large amounts of storage are possible) in addition to the FTP variant mentioned above.
 With the cloud providers, you should give additional thought to data protection and check whether an AV contract is necessary.

 To keep your WordPress websites running smoothly and secure, you should check at least once a week if there are new updates (WP Core, Themes, Plugins, Translations).
 Mostly bugs are fixed or security holes are closed, sometimes completely new information is added.
 Remember to make a backup before you install the updates.
-In addition, it makes sense to have access via FTP ready, since this is usually the fastest way to make the site functional again after a failed update.
+In addition, it makes sense to have access via FTP ready, as this is usually the fastest way to make the site functional again after a failed update.

 Post revisions are the intermediate statuses that are saved when you write an article or create or update a page.
 If you are satisfied with the content and don't need these revisions anymore, you can simply delete them.
 This makes your database lighter again and WordPress doesn't have unnecessary ballast.
 Depending on how often you write or change something, you can do this daily or once a week.
 For example, if you publish only 1 to 2 blog articles per week, it should be enough if you check these revisions once a week and delete them if necessary.
 The deletion is probably easiest for the normal user via plugin.
 You can use WP-Sweep, WP-Optimize or also WP Rocket use